cleavr/cleaverdocs/content/guides/symfony.md

 ## Step 1: Install demo project on your local

-First, work through the instructions on the [demo project's readme file](https://github.com/symfony/demo) to copy the project to your local device.
+First, work through the instructions on the [demo project's readme file](https://github.com/symfony/demo) to copy the project to your local environment.

 Run the app on your local to make sure it runs as expected.

-Add the project to your favorite Git repo; make sure to not save the .env file to your repo.
+Add the project to your favorite Git repo; make sure to not save the `.env` file to your repo.

 ## Step 2: Provision new server